MicrosoftDocs/learn/learn-pr/wwl-sci/plan-design-integration-of-enterprise-apps-for-sso/includes/2-discover-apps-use-microsoft-cloud-app-security-app-report.md

 There are two types of applications to migrate:

-1. SaaS applications, which are generally procured by the organization.
+1. SaaS applications, which are procured by the organization.
 2. Line-of-business applications, which are developed by the organization and not meant to be used by other companies.

      Your applications may use modern or legacy protocols for authentication.
 Most SaaS applications use modern authentication protocols and provide guidance on how to enable SSO.
 Consider first migrating applications that use modern authentication protocols (such as SAML and Open ID Connect).
 These apps can be reconfigured to authenticate with Azure AD via either a built-in connector in our App Gallery, or by registering the application in Azure AD.
 Integrate apps using older protocols by using [Application Proxy](/azure/active-directory/manage-apps/what-is-application-proxy) and/or Azure AD Domain Services.

 ## Discover AD FS applications that can be migrated

-The AD FS application activity report is available in the Azure portal under Azure AD **Usage &amp; insights** reporting.
-The AD FS application activity report analyzes each AD FS application to determine whether it can be migrated as-is or additional review is needed.
+The AD FS application activity report is available in the Azure portal under Azure AD **Usage and insights** reporting.
+The AD FS application activity report analyzes each AD FS application to determine whether it can be migrated as-is or after review.

 1. Sign in to the Azure portal with an admin role that has access to AD FS application activity data (global administrator, report reader, security reader, application administrator, or cloud application administrator).
 2. Select **Azure Active Directory**, and then select **Enterprise applications**.